Noxet/squidward/README.md

 A research project at Lund University investigating IoT protocols with added security

 # Set up

+## Install ESP32 SDK
 Follow the ESP32 "Get Started" guide and install IDF version 3.3.

+Set the environment variable `SQUIDWARD_PATH` to point to the root folder of this repo.

+## Install Patches
+To support DTLS in the stable branch, some files need to be patched, as described next.

 In the `$IDF_PATH/components/coap/libcoap` folder, checkout a newer version of the library by running